magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mc-41359-magento-patch-missing-settings-samesite-cookie-param.md

  **The patch is created for Adobe Commerce version:** Adobe Commerce on our cloud infrastructure 2.4.2

- **Compatible with Adobe Commerce versions:** Adobe Commerce and Adobe Commerce on our cloud architecture 2.3.6-p1, 2.4.2, 2.4.2-p1
+ **Compatible with Adobe Commerce versions:** Adobe Commerce and Adobe Commerce on our cloud Infrastructure  2.3.6-p1, 2.4.2, 2.4.2-p1

 >![info]
 >